stanley-1/tp/docs/DeveloperGuide.md

 1. Enter `pin 3` in the command box.

     Expected: the third contact card in the list will be brought forward to the top of the list.
 The button "Pin" will change colour and its text will become "Unpin".

 2. Enter `unpin 1` in the command box.

-	Expected: the first contact card in the list (previously the third in the list) will be removed from the top of the list and go back to its original position.
-The button "Unpin" will change back to its original colour and its text will become "Pin".
+    Expected: the first contact card in the list (previously the third in the list) will be removed from the top of the list and return to its original position (i.e. in alphabetical order of names).
+The button "Unpin" will return to its original colour and its text will display "Pin".

-3. Enter `unpin 1` one more time in the command box.
+4. Enter `unpin 1` one more time in the command box.

     Expected: SociaLite shows error message, indicating that the person is not pinned yet.

-4. Enter `pin 2` followed by `pin 1` in the command box.
+5. Enter `pin 2` followed by `pin 1` in the command box.

     Expected: Socialite shows error message, indicating that the person has already been pinned.

-5. Enter `pin 100` in the command box.
+6. Enter `pin 100` in the command box.

     Expected: SociaLite shows error message, indicating invalid person index provided.

-6. Navigate to the sixth contact card in the GUI and click on the "Pin" button with your mouse.
+7. Navigate to the sixth contact card in the GUI and click on the "Pin" button with your mouse.

     Expected: The sixth contact card in the list will be pinned to the top of the list.
 The button "Pin" will change colour and its text will become "Unpin".

-7. Click on the "Unpin" button of the first contact card in the list with your mouse
+8. Click on the "Unpin" button of the first contact card in the list with your mouse.

     Expected: same as test case number 2.
+The chosen contact card will be unpinned and return to its original position in the list (i.e. in alphabetical order of names).
+The button "Unpin" will return to its original colour and its text will display "Pin".

 ### Sharing a contact